 The Georgia Health Policy Center at Georgia State University is an exciting place to work.
 The fast-paced environment allows staff to work across a gamut of health policy issues and in a variety of different ways.
 From facilitation to data analysis, the center provides its employees opportunities to advance knowledge and practice through their work.

 The Georgia Health Policy Center is in long-lasting relationship with decision makers at the local, state and national policy making levels.
 These relationships create a natural learning lab for research, which the center offers to AYS and GSU faculty and students.

 All interested external candidates must apply through the Georgia State University Human Resources website.

-The research associate II (RA II), is a contributing member of multiple research, technical assistance, policy development, and programmatic teams depending on scope of work.
-This RA II will work primarily on projects within the long-term services and supports portfolio.
+The senior research associate (SRA) is a contributing member of multiple research, technical assistance, policy development, and programmatic teams depending on scope of work.
+The SRA will create data collection systems, process data, complete data quality checks, perform statistical analysis, and translate public health data into easily readable and presentable formats.
 This is an Atlanta-based position.

 The research coordinator II (RC II) is a member of multiple research, evaluation, technical assistance, policy development, and programmatic implementation teams, depending on scope of work.
 The RC II will provide administrative, research, and project support.
 In addition, the RC II will coordinate special projects as assigned by senior staff, support meetings, assist in the development of grants, and assist in the preparation, coordination and dissemination of various GHPC communication materials.
 This is an Atlanta-based position.

 The research associate II is a contributing member of multiple research, technical assistance, policy development, and programmatic teams, depending on scope of work.
 The applicant must be extremely organized and possess strong research, writing, analytical, and project management skills, including the ability to successfully manage and coordinate multiple clients, teams, budgets, deadlines, and deliverables.